openstack-archive/swiftonfile/doc/markdown/auth_guide.md

 README.md
 ~~~
 **Note:** Reseller admins must always use the second method to acquire a token, in order to be given access to other accounts different than his own.
 The first method of using the username and password will give them access only to their own accounts.

-## <a name="swiftkerbauth" />Swiftkerbauth ##
-Kerberos authentication filter

-Carsten Clasohm implemented a new authentication filter for swift
-that uses Kerberos tickets for single sign on authentication, and
-grants administrator permissions based on the users group membership
-in a directory service like Red Hat Enterprise Linux Identity Management
-or Microsoft Active Directory.